 Some companies offer ‘cancel for any reason’ insurance.
 Not to be a downer, but this is the type of insurance you might want to consider for a honeymoon.
 Because, unlike typical travel insurance, a break-up is not otherwise a good enough reason to cancel a trip.
 And this all-inclusive type of insurance doesn’t ask any questions.
 If you need to cancel, you need to cancel.

 Thankfully, this is becoming a common perk on most credit cards.
 But it’s important to know what kind of coverage you have for emergency medical care while travelling away from home.
-If you travel within Canada, many things are covered by your province.
+If you travel in Canada, many things are covered by your province.
 But, not all things are.
 So, check what you need based on where you are travelling.
 In addition, review the coverage you may already have.
 And if you travel abroad, this is one type of coverage you really shouldn’t leave home without.
 However, if you have a pre-existing condition, medical insurance can be very expensive, and yet, even more necessary.
 So, consider your potential medical needs before you travel.

 What Is Not Covered By The Government While Travelling Within Canada?